For general information:

 Full Time - This course is only available full time.

 Software Engineering has become a crucial discipline in the functioning of the modern world.
 Information systems, communications, transport, manufacturing and services all require well-engineered and reliable software.
+The focus of our MSc in Software Engineering is automated and large-scale software engineering, which will equip you to deal with the types of systems widely found in industry.

 You can also choose to apply for one of our internships, which will begin when you have finished your course.
 Find out more about the scheme.